JuzerShakir/track_driver_travel_logs/README.md

 ruby ver_2.rb
 ```

-This will run the respective code file.
+This will run the given code file.
 Enter appropraite input to get desired output.

 ----